 Brands are "healthifying" products and their positioning

-In response, some brands are trying to "healthify" foods by adding functional ingredients.
+In response to these food trends, some brands are trying to "healthify" foods by adding functional ingredients.
 A survey of the supermarket shelf shows ingredients like chia, flax and probiotics being added to crackers, chocolate, and gummies.
 Moon Juice, a trendy health food spot in Los Angeles, has a line of products named after their benefits (Beauty Dust, Brain Dust, Goodnight Dust).
 Even beauty brands can capitalize on these trends.
 Some are adding trending functional ingredients to their products—see Kiehl's Turmeric & Cranberry Seed Energizing Radiance Masque, Freeman's Apple Cider Vinegar 4-in-1 Foaming Clay, and OGX's Coconut Milk Shampoo.
 (Ulta Beauty is one retailer doing an especially good job capturing search interest in the latter two products.)
 Nestlé is going so far as to create a line of "medical foods" to treat diseases.

 Beyond "healthifying" products, brands can also make a point to better educate consumers on functional foods and ingredients.
 "There's a lot of misinformation out there," says Marie Spano, sports nutritionist for the Atlanta Hawks, pointing to the need for clearer labeling and easier-to-understand language.